 - How would you like to birth your baby?
 Look into to the research behind what is being recommended to you and make your own decisions.
 For example, there is now a drive towards ‘hands on’ delivering in many trusts, as they believe this may prevent severe tears.
 However, the research behind this is not conclusive and you may prefer to breathe your baby out slowly with guidance from your midwife.

-- If you need an assisted delivery (forceps or ventouse), you may have specific wishes, such as ensuring your baby still has delayed cord clamping.
+- If you need an assisted birth (forceps or ventouse), you may have specific wishes, such as ensuring your baby still has delayed cord clamping.

 - If you are having a planned caesarean section you can include how you would like things to be, such as having your own play list or having the drapes lower so you can see your baby being born.
 Most theatre teams will be happy to accommodate any of your wishes where possible.